patrickjames242/react-extend-components/README.md

 The library can't simply pass all the props received to the underlying element because this would mean custom props you've defined would always be passed to the HTML element as an attribute.
 In most cases this would cause React to complain with an error about invalid HTML attributes, and if your custom prop names clash with HTML attributes, this would result in unwanted / unexpected behavior.
 So the library has to figure out which props you actually use within the component, then only include them in the resulting component if you explicitly set them.

 This is made possible because the `extend` function doesn't simply pass you the same props object React passes it.
-It passes you a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) of the object.
+It passes you a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) of the props object.
 And whenever you access any prop via dot notation or destructuring, the component makes a note of this and 'hides' those specific props from the underlying element / component (unless you set them explicitly), while passing all the other props down normally.

 In summary, be aware that when you access any prop from the `props` object, you are entirely responsible for making sure that specific prop is passed to the base component / element.